keppy/paxdb/README.md

 # paxdb

-Graph Data System (GDS) with a leveldb persistence layer and real time data aggregation.
+Graph Data System (GDS) with a leveldb persistence layer.
+As name implies this is an overly ambitious project; there is no paxos implementation and there is no live data aggregation.
+Yet.
 Written in Clojure.

 ## Usage